emmt/ArcusPerformax.jl/README.md

 with keywords `rd` and `wr` used to specify the timeouts (in milliseconds) for reading and writing.

-To find the Arcus-Performax device whose number if `devnum`, call:
+To find the Arcus-Performax device whose number is `devnum`, call:

 ```julia
 ArcusPerformax.find_device(devnum)